-Mine Safety and Health Administration (MSHA) collects mine inspections, violations, and accidents/injuries data.
-States also collect the workers’ compensation data related to mining accidents.
-These data are massive and complex, with many underlying risk factors for mining accidents.
+“Mine Safety and Health Administration (MSHA) collects mine inspections, violations, and accidents/injuries data.
+States also collect the workers’ compensation data related to mining accidents,” Chatterjee explains.
+“These data are massive and complex, with many underlying risk factors for mining accidents.
 This research will identify the underlying risk factors of mining accidents and injuries by analyzing the complex datasets by exploiting state-of-the-art machine-learning algorithms.
-It will develop a web-based tool for visualizing the risk factors and run what-if scenarios to understand the potential risks for a mine.
+It will develop a web-based tool for visualizing the risk factors and run what-if scenarios to understand the potential risks for a mine.”

-This award will support a PhD and an MS student in Mining Engineering.
+The research award will support both a PhD and an MS student in Mining Engineering.
 Aref Majdara (ECE/ICC) is co-PI on this two-year project.